 Want a good size comparison?
 The S600 is dwarfed by the late model Miata parked in the adjacent spot here, and the top of its windshield barely rises above the Mazda’s side mirrors.
 (Image/OnAllCylinders)

 Under the hood of the S600 lives a 606cc powerplant that, as Munson describes, was designed and built specifically for this car.
-It makes 57 horsepower and 37 lb.-ft. of torque, which can propel the 1,600 pound roadster to a top speed of around 90 miles per hour, and across the quarter-mile beams in about 16 seconds.
+It makes 57 horsepower and 37 lb.-ft. of torque, which can propel the 1,600 pound roadster to a top speed of around 90 miles per hour, and from zero-to-sixty in about 16 seconds.

 While the engine was bespoke for the S600 automobile, it borrowed plenty from Honda’s motorcycle expertise—which is evident when you see the tachometer’s astronomical 9,500 rpm redline.